 - 1 l water

-Cook fish in water for 10 minutes at low heat.
-Remove fish from broth and sift fish broth to remove impurities.
-Leave broth and fish aside.
+Cook fish in water at low heat for 10 minutes.
+Then, remove fish.
+Sift broth to remove impurities.
+Leave them aside.

 Step 2 of 6